officelifehq/officelife/docs/introduction.md

 ### Gender identity

-Kakene respects everyone's gender and identity.
+OfficeLife respects everyone's gender and identity.
 This is why employees can choose to be identified how they want to, by choosing from a long list of available gender neutral terms.

 ### Morale